neelsg/lithium/docs/tour.md

 Lithium programs express error state with `error` values.

-The `error` type is a built-in interface similar to `string.stringer`:
+The `error` type is a built-in interface:

-    default interface:
+    def interface:
         get string string
         get ok bool
-        get class string

-The name `default` as used for this interface is special in that it indicates that this is the default item in this package, so instead of typing `error.default`, you can simply use `error`.
+The name `def` as used for this interface is special in that it indicates that this is the default item in this package, so instead of typing `error.def`, you can simply use `error`.

 Functions often return an `error` value, and calling code should handle errors by testing whether the `error.ok` is false.

     i int
     if i, err error = "42".string; !err.ok: